What is Convocation?

 WHAT IS CONVOCATION?

-The New Student Convocation is an annual tradition when all freshmen are officially inducted into their graduating class, and their academic careers officially begin at Loyola University Chicago.
-Students are welcomed to the university community by the President, Provost, Vice President of Student Affairs, faculty and staff.
+The New Student Convocation is an annual tradition when all freshmen and transfer students are officially inducted into their graduating class, and their academic careers officially begin at Loyola University Chicago.
+Students are welcomed to the university community by the President, Provost, Vice President of Student Development, faculty and staff.
 The New Student Convocation is a celebration of university life and the traditions of Loyola University Chicago.
-All freshman students attend this important event as part of Welcome Week celebrations.
+All new students attend this important event as part of Welcome Week celebrations.

 Convocation consists of three parts:

 - Convocation Address: our new students' first academic lecture about the First-Year Text; and

 - Book Discussions: small group conversations led by faculty members.